Clinical Associate Professor, University of Arizona

 Clinical Interests: Geriatrics

-Dr. Hall has many years of experience in creating and implementing programs and services for older adults, and teaching gerontology and geriatric care to medical students, residents, other health professionals and the community.
-Her special research interests include the impact of culture and ethnicity on health and health care.
-She works extensively with Indian tribes in Arizona as well as the Indian Health Service, and has been awarded a certificate of outstanding achievement by the Navajo tribe and a certificate of appreciation for outstanding contributions to the Indian people of Arizona from the Phoenix Area Indian Health Service.
-She regularly participates on national and local boards and committees, and is a frequent speaker at meetings and conferences.
+I work extensively with Indian tribes in Arizona as well as the Indian Health Service.
+I have been awarded a certificate of outstanding achievement by the Navajo tribe and a certificate of appreciation for outstanding contributions to the Indian people of Arizona from the Phoenix Area Indian Health Service.
+I regularly participate on national and local boards and committees and am a frequent speaker at meetings and conferences.